Presentable signatures and initial semantics: Presentations of signatures and syntaxes

 \section{Presentations of signatures and syntaxes}

 In this section, we identify a superclass of algebraic signatures that are still representable: we call them \emph{presentable} signatures.

-\begin{definition} Given a signature $\Sigma$, a \emph{presentation \footnote{In algebra, a presentation of a group $G$ is an epimorphism $F \to G$ where $F$ is free (together with a generating set of relations among the generators).} of $\Sigma$} is given by an algebraic signature $\Upsilon$ and an epimorphism of signatures $p : \Upsilon \rar \Sigma$.
+\begin{defi}[\coqident{Signatures.PresentableSignature}{isPresentable}] Given a signature $\Sigma$, a \emph{presentation \footnote{In algebra, a presentation of a group $G$ is an epimorphism $F \to G$ where $F$ is free (together with a generating set of relations among the generators).} of $\Sigma$} is given by an algebraic signature $\Upsilon$ and an epimorphism of signatures $p : \Upsilon \rar \Sigma$.
 In that case, we say that \emph{$\Sigma$ is presented by $p : \Upsilon \rar \Sigma$}.
+A signature for which a presentation exists is called \emph{presentable}. \end{defi}